punchdii/UWASIC_Onboarding/docs/info.md

 ## How it works

-Explain how your project works
+Explain how your project works: pass if i update?

 ## How to test